stingalleman/awesome-audiovisual/README.md

 - [@limelightwired](https://www.instagram.com/limelightwired/) - Lighting production community on Instagram.
 - [mikewoodld.com/blog/](https://www.mikewoodld.com/blog/) - Blog of Lighting Designer Mike Wood.
 - [notelek.com/blog/](http://notelek.com/blog/) - LXR Stage Technology Blog.
+- [QLab Cookbook](https://qlab.app/cookbook/) - The cookbook is a collection of projects, examples, and experiments using a broad range of QLab programming techniques including AppleScript, OSC, external control using QLab Remote, third-party MIDI and OSC controllers, and other software.
-- [r/lightingdesign](reddit.com/r/lightingdesign/) - The Reddit community for lighting designers worldwide.
+- [/r/lightingdesign](reddit.com/r/lightingdesign/) - The Reddit community for lighting designers worldwide.
-- [r/techtheatre](reddit.com/r/techtheatre/) - The reddit community for all production designers and technicians!
+- [/r/techtheatre](reddit.com/r/techtheatre/) - The reddit community for all production designers and technicians!

+## Graphics

+- [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems.
+- [Inkscape](https://inkscape.org/) - Inkscape is a professional vector graphics editor for Linux, Windows and macOS.

 ## Misc/other

+- [Linux](https://en.wikipedia.org/wiki/Linux) - a free operating system that can run on pretty much every kind of computer and is great for breathing new life into old computers that aren't supported by the newer Windows editions.
+There's tons of different distributions to choose from, each have their own benefits and drawbacks.
+The most common one for general computer stuff is [Ubuntu](https://ubuntu.com/).
 - [tonsofpcs/gvg110](https://github.com/tonsofpcs/gvg110)

 ## Contribute